cquijanoch/SituatedBrushingAndLinking/README.md

 5. *Start Study* will start the study trials considering the handedness and participant ID (Note: the task order is determined by the specified participant ID and is defined in the *Assets/UserStudy/ParticipantInfo.csv* file).

 6. Its possible to pause the study to display the *admin menu* pressing the buttons *X, A and B at the same time*.
-To return to the study trial, just press *Start Study* button.
+To return to the study trial, just press *Start Study* button again.

 7. Once the applications finishes a condition, it asks to remove the headsets (to answer questions), to continue press *Y*